 COVID-19 & RECOVERY PLANNING

 Since the adoption of the Caltrain Long Range Service Vision in the fall of 2019, the Caltrain Business Plan has been focused on analysis related to the near- and medium-term future of the railroad.
 With the advent of the COVID-19 Pandemic, the Business Plan is pausing a number of activities and re-orienting our focus for the next several months to recovery planning.
-One of these efforts is an Equity, Connectivity, Recovery, and Growth Policy Framework.
-The Framework will go before the Board on September 3, 2020 – please review the draft document and share your feedback with us before August 21st by emailing: firstname.lastname@example.org or adding your comments to https://bit.ly/CaltrainEquity.
+One of these efforts is an Equity, Connectivity, Recovery, and Growth Policy Framework, which was adopted by the Board on September 3, 2020.
+View the final policy document.

 Business Plan Overview